borntofrappe/python-scripts/connect-four/README.md

 """
 ```

-### try except
+## try except

-The second issue is what happens when you add to a column that is already filled.
+The second issue relates to what happens when you add to a column that is already filled.

 ```py
 columns = 5